Robust Likelihood Ratio Tests for Incomplete Economic Models: Robust Tests for Incomplete Models

 where $\Lambda_i\in dQ_{1}/dQ_{0}$, $(Q_0,Q_1)\in\mathcal P_{\theta_0}\times \mathcal P_{\theta_1}$ is the LFP in $(S,U,\Theta, G,m)$, and $C_n$ and $\gamma_n$ are chosen so that $E_{Q_0^n}[\phi_n(s^n)]=\alpha$. \end{corollary}

 The LFP consisting of the product measures in Theorem \ref{thm:cs} provides an important link through which we may connect the incomplete model to standard frameworks.
-Below, we demonstrate this by studying the large-sample approximations and asymptotic local power of the tests.
-While both issues can be analyzed without assuming identically distributed latent variables, we maintain this assumption to simplify the notation and our analysis.\footnote{If $u_i$ is not identically distributed, one should invoke a central limit theorem for independent and not identically distributed (i.n.i.d.) sequences under $Q_0^n$ \citep[e.g.,][]{White:2001aa} to obtian a Gaussian approximation.
-Similarly, for local approximations of experiments with an i.n.i.d. sequence, \cite{Rieder_1994} (Section 2.3) provides a general framework, which can be applied to the sequence $\{\Q^n_{\theta_{n,\xi,h}}\}$ defined below.}
+Below, we demonstrate this by studying the large-sample approximations.
+The Gaussian approximation can also be analyzed without identical latent distributions, but we maintain the i.i.d. case to simplify notation.\footnote{If $u_i$ is not identically distributed, one should invoke a central limit theorem for independent and not identically distributed (i.n.i.d.) sequences under $Q_0^n$ \citep[e.g.,][]{White:2001aa} to obtain a Gaussian approximation. }